turingschool/curriculum/source/projects/rush_hour.md

 Now that we've set up a basic app that can store data from a client, let's expand the functionality so we can support multiple clients.

-At this point we will also need to rethink where we make our
+At this point we will also need to rethink where we make our (unfinished paragraph???? - sorry to create a pull request on this one.)

 We already have a `PayloadRequest` model and database table, and we know that a `PayloadRequest` will belong to a `Client`, and a `Client` will have many `PayloadRequests`.
 That means we need to figure out a way to store `Client` data and somehow relate that to our `PayloadRequest` data.